r57zone/EchoBackuper/README.md

 [![EN](https://user-images.githubusercontent.com/9499881/33184537-7be87e86-d096-11e7-89bb-f3286f752bc6.png)](https://github.com/r57zone/EchoBackaper/blob/master/README.md)
 [![RU](https://user-images.githubusercontent.com/9499881/27683795-5b0fbac6-5cd8-11e7-929c-057833e01fb1.png)](https://github.com/r57zone/EchoBackaper/blob/master/README.RU.md)
 # EchoBackaper
 Application for backups.
 Backups are created using the echo principle.
-New and updated files are copied from the original folder to the backup folder.
-Renames and deletes of files occurs only in the backup.
+New and updated files are copied from the original folder to the backup.
+Renaming, moving and deleting files occurs only in the backup.

 ## Silent Mode
->EchoBackaper.exe -b "BackupPaths.txt" -s
+>EchoBackaper.exe -b "BackupPaths.ebp" -s

-"**-b** backup_ext_hdd.txt" - load a different list of pair and exclude folders.
+"**-b** backup_ext_hdd.ebp" - load a different list of pair and exclude folders.
+The "ebp" files are created in the program itself.

 "**-s**" - silent mode with final notification.
 For notifications need to download the application ["Notifications"](https://github.com/r57zone/notifications), unpack to "Program Files" and run 1 time.